DNS-Accountants

 What are the allowable costs against rental income?

-If you rent out property then you may need to complete a Self Assessment tax return and pay tax on rental income that you earn.
-However, there are some expenses that you can claim against your rental income profit that will reduce the tax you need to pay.
+If you rent out property, you may need to complete a self assessment tax return and pay tax on your rental income.
+However, you can reduce your taxable profit by claiming allowable expenses against rental income.

 What are the allowable costs against rental income?